-There are still currently 843,000 young people in the UK who are not in jobs, education or training.
+With youth employment set to reach one million, vulnerable young people are facing a crisis.
 They may be homeless, battling mental health problems, have become caught up in the criminal justice system or lost hope for the future after a long stretch of unemployment.
-The Trust remain committed to supporting these young people who are in danger of being left behind while the rest of the UK recovers from the economic downturn.
+The Trust remain committed to supporting these young people who are in danger of being left behind.
 But they need your help to reach millions more young people.

 You can support the Trust by…